Eastern Protestant Christianity: Evangelical Orthodox Church

 The Evangelical Orthodox Church is a Christian denomination which blends Evangelical Protestantism with features of Eastern Orthodoxy.
 It started off in 1973 as a network of house churches established by Campus Crusade for Christ missionaries in the United States.
 The founders Peter E. Gillquist, Jack Sparks, Jon Braun, and J.R.
 Ballew wanted to restore Christianity to its primitive form based on the writings of the early Church Fathers.
 So they stood in a circle and self-ordained each other, creating an entity called the New Covenant Apostolic Order (NCAO).
 Their own interpretations of Church history led to the adoption of a somewhat liturgical form of worship and induced a need for apostolic succession.
 In 1977 the first contact with the Eastern Orthodox Church was initiated through Orthodox seminarian Fr.
 John Bartke.
 In 1979 the Evangelical Orthodox Church (EOC) was organized.
 The EOC pursued various avenues to obtain episcopacy, including a visit to the Patriarch of Constantinople, but to no avail.
 At last they met Patriarch Ignatius IV of Antioch, during his historic visit to Los Angeles, which proved successful.
 This meeting was arranged by Fr.
 John Bartke, who later served as the primary intermediary between the EOC and the Antiochian Orthodox Archdiocese, and also hosted the initial set of chrismations and ordinations for the EOC at St. Michael's Church in Van Nuys, California.
 Unable to completely reconcile Evangelicalism and Orthodoxy, many EOC members formally joined the Antiochian Orthodox Christian Archdiocese of North America in 1987.
 Some others joined the Orthodox Church in America.
 The rest remained independent and continue as the Evangelical Orthodox Church.

 P'ent'ay

-The P'ent'ay is an Amharic and Tigrinya language term for evangelical Christians in Ethiopia and Eritrea.
-This movement have been influenced by the mainstream Orthodox Christianity of these countries as well as Pentecostalism.
+P'ent'ay is an Amharic and Tigrinya language term for evangelical Christians in Ethiopia and Eritrea.
+This movement has been influenced by the mainstream Oriental Orthodox Christianity of these countries as well as Pentecostalism.
 As Protestantism is relatively new in Ethiopia, most P'ent'ay are ex-Orthodox Christians.
 Many of these groups describe their religious practices as culturally Orthodox, but Protestant by doctrine.
 They boast approximately 16,500,000 members.
 The P'ent'ay denominations may constitute as much as 19% of the population of Ethiopia, while being a small minority in Eritrea.